sxjack/remote_id_bt5/README.md

 # Remote ID

-A program for the nRF52840 that transmits opendroneid / ASTM F3411 / ASD-STAN 4709-002 UAV direct remote identification signals over Bluetooth 4 & 5 LR.
+A program for the nRF52840 that transmits opendroneid / ASTM F3411 / ASD-STAN 4709-002 UAV direct remote identification (DRI) signals over Bluetooth 4 and 5.

 This was my first significant program using Zephyr.
 It may be my last :-).

+Unlikely to see any further development.
+I've come to the conclusion that it is easier to use WiFi beacon for DRI.
+If I could find a reasonably priced Android tablet that is good at receiving Bluetooth 5 coded, I might change my mind.

 ## Getting Started